Sparksbox

 In the long term, one of three futures emerges:

-Platform policies shift because of mainstream cannabis adoption and federal policy changes (possible but slow, 2 to 3 year timeline minimum).
-Cannabis builds its own AI infrastructure and recommendation networks (probably not worth the cost, unlikely to happen).
-Cannabis becomes a permanent second-class product category in the AI age (most likely scenario).
+Platform policies shift because of mainstream cannabis adoption and federal policy changes.
+Cannabis builds more of its own AI-ready infrastructure through directories, owned content, and verified local data.
+Or cannabis becomes a second-class product category in the AI age.

 The uncomfortable truth: legality doesn't guarantee market access.
 And in an AI-driven discovery world, invisibility is worse than being illegal.
 At least if you're illegal, there's a path to legalization.
 If you're invisible, the path is unclear.